-For example, University of California (UC) Berkeley, a public school that’s part of the UC system in California, offers an Undergraduate Scholarship to students who meet certain GPA criteria – but the amount awarded will depend on your financial need, which is determined by your inputs on the Free Application for Federal Student Aid, or FAFSA.
+For example, University of California (UC) Berkeley, a public school that’s part of the UC system in California, offers an Undergraduate Scholarship to students who meet certain GPA criteria – but the amount awarded will depend on your financial need, which is determined by your inputs on your FAFSA form.
 Since financial need will be largely based on you and your parents’ income, the only variable you can affect in this case is your grades.
 On the other hand, a school like Santa Clara University offers a number of different merit-based scholarships, with predetermined award amounts that will not vary based on financial need.

 Look Locally for Private Scholarships